hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_full_moon_rising_over_a_mountain_r_7ecbb309-6391-47dc-b20a-73e54835f9d4-0_2.content.md

 ## Local Legends and Folklore

 The mountains are steeped in history and folklore.
 From ancient myths to modern-day legends, there's no shortage of stories to discover.
-We've gathered some of the most fascinating tales and compiled them into an easy-to-read guide.
+We've gathered some of the most Fas<wbr>ci<wbr>na<wbr>ting tales and compiled them into an easy-to-read guide.
 Learn about the mysterious creatures that are said to roam the mountains, and the brave adventurers who dared to explore them.

 ## Plan Your Trip

 Ready to start planning your trip to the mountains?
 We've got you covered.
-Our website includes a comprehensive guide to accommodations, restaurants, and attractions in the area.
+Our website includes a Com<wbr>pre<wbr>hen<wbr>sive guide to accommodations, restaurants, and attractions in the area.
 Plus, we've included a handy map to help you navigate your way around.

 ## References